jsattler/zerodistraction/README.md

 * **No external connections**: The extension never sends any information to external servers or third parties
 * **Local storage only**: All your settings and preferences remain on your device

+## Disclaimer

+I'm not an expert in web technologies and heavily relied on Claude to create this extension.
+There are no tests yet and probably a lot of bugs.
+I just wanted something working, in a short period of time.
+Next step is to make it nice and clean and add some tests.

 ## Contributing

 Contributions are welcome!
 Please open an issue first to discuss what you would like to change before submitting a pull request.